kalosar/ffxiv-static/members/recruiting.md

 </script>

 # Recruiting

-Limit Break is a long term sHC static which aim to build towards future tiers and ultimates.
-Limit Break’s standard encourages people to give and receive constructive feedback, helping out your team members so that we can get those clears.
-We are currenlty reclearing current tier weekly for the weekly loot, and therefore mostly looking for members who have cleared current tier.
+Limit Break is a long term sHC static whom engages in savage and ultimate content.
+We work on reclearing the current tier and building ourselves into becoming better players ready for the next tier and week 1 attempts.
+Limit Break's standard encourages people to give and receive constructive feedback, helping out your team members and spending the time necessary to build upon your own skill.

 ## Available slots